 There’s nothing quite like that look on your guests’ faces when they’re ravenous and waiting for dinner at your place.
-It only has to happen one time before you learn how to make the right appetizers for a crowd when you’re hosting.
+It only has to happen one time before you learn how to make the right appetisers for a crowd when you’re hosting.
 The trick is to rely on shareable items that are also fairly filling—this way, if your main course takes a little longer than normal, no one will be looking at you the way hungry vampires in Twilight look at humans.
-We’ve gone ahead and rounded up the top summer food to serve as appetizers at your next get-together.
-Scroll through to see which appetizers for a crowd we like best.
+We’ve gone ahead and rounded up the top summer food to serve as appetisers at your next get-together.
+Scroll through to see which appetisers for a crowd we like best.

 Bread and cheese and tomatoes, oh my!
-This elevated take on garlic bread relies on the best ciabatta, your favorite pesto, creamy burrata, and the freshest cherry tomatoes you can find.
+This elevated take on garlic bread relies on the best ciabatta, your favourite pesto, creamy burrata, and the freshest cherry tomatoes you can find.
 It’s so easy to make several of these if you’re expecting a lot of guests—you can even prep some in advance—plus, each loaf bakes up in around 20 minutes flat.

-This crowd-pleasing appetizer couldn’t get easier.
+This crowd-pleasing appetiser couldn’t get easier.
 All you need to do is wrap sliced fresh peaches and basil leaves in bacon.
 Once you brush each "packet" with olive oil, grill them on both sides until the bacon gets crispy.
 A drizzle of balsamic glaze finishes off the dish, and you can serve each bacon-wrapped peach with a toothpick.
 How’s that for finger food?

 Watermelon triangles get the sushi experience when topped with avocado, red onion, and pickled ginger.
 A sprinkling of sesame seeds gives this dish just a bit of crunch while a homemade glaze made from sesame oil, tamari, and wasabi offsets the sweetness of the fruit.
 PS: You can make this dish up to a day in advance, and it’s perfect for guests on a plant-based diet.